0x00000042/wa-gun-law-summary/large-capacity-magazines-and-you.md

 **Is my ______ considered a "large capacity magazine"?**

 Probably.
 If it holds more than ten rounds at once, the definition is broad enough that whatever you have is probably included.
-The only exceptions are: (a) permanently altered magazines with capacity reduced to 10 or fewer rounds; (b) .22LR tube magazines; and (c) any tube magazine in a lever action firearm.
+The only exceptions are: (a) permanently altered magazines with capacity reduced to 10 or fewer rounds; (b) .22 caliber tube magazines; and (c) any tube magazine in a lever action firearm.

 **Why do you keep putting quotes around "large capacity magazine"?**